-It is envisaged that the transfer will be carried out by means of a combined banking business transfer under Part VII of the UK Financial Services and Markets Act ("FSMA") (the "Part VII") and a cross-border merger under the European Cross Border Mergers Directive (the "Merger").
+As part of UBS's Brexit planning strategy in response to the decision of the UK to leave the EU, UBS Limited ("UBSL") transferred its business into UBS's German incorporated subsidiary UBS Europe SE ("UBS ESE") in March 2019, to ensure the undisrupted continuity of service to our European clients.
+The transfer was carried out by means of a combined banking business transfer under Part VII of the UK Financial Services and Markets Act ("FSMA") (the "Part VII") and a cross-border merger under the European Cross Border Mergers Directive (the "Merger").

-Both the Part VII and Merger involve court processes with the UK High Court.
-If the Part VII and Merger are approved by the High Court and the relevant German registration requirements are complied with, the transfer is expected to take effect on 1 March 2019.
+Both the Part VII and Merger involved court processes with the UK High Court.
+The Part VII and Merger were approved by the High Court; the relevant German registration requirements were complied with; and the transfer took effect on 1 March 2019.
 Please see below for a list of the key dates in the transfer process.